 Based on a true story, Hustlers is a rags-to-riches-to-rags-to-riches-to-rags tale that primarily follows Destiny (Constance Wu), who starts stripping for her grandmother.
 Sorry, that sounded wrong.
 She starts stripping because her grandmother needed money.
 Destiny meets Ramona (Jennifer Lopez), who takes the newcomer literally beneath her fur-coat-covered wing.
 This is in 2007, when the general public didn’t yet know just how much they were supposed to hate hedge fund managers and futures traders.

 In a montage, Ramona trains Destiny at stripping and fleecing perverts.
 In another montage, Destiny and Ramona get rich.
 In another montage, the stock market collapses.
 In another montage, the strip club falls on hard times without rich dudebros who don’t know how to actually love another human.
 In another montage, Destiny splits with her boyfriend and is left to raise her new baby alone.
 She finds herself back with Ramona, who decides to start drugging men ostensibly involved in the financial collapse and running up their credit cards.
-Oh, that also involves a montage.
+(Alprazolam) Oh, that also involves a montage.

 The narrative conceit is that Destiny and Ramona are retelling their story to a writer (Julia Stiles).
 This means that we frequently see Wu and Lopez talking about their motivations behind abusing the Mastercards of the 1%.
 Contrast this with something like Hell or High Water, which humanized property foreclosures without long monologues about the tyranny of financial institutions.